 I was searching to buy a Cavalier King Charles spaniel puppy, and I came upon this Facebook page.
 I looked at their reviews section.
 There was even one review about the breeder’s honesty and that the buyer got their puppy.
 So I decided to message them.
 Once I got more information, I knew I wanted one of the puppies.
 But I talked to my family first since each puppy was $1,200.
 We decided to buy one, and the seller told me that it would be delivered the very next day.

-Her story turned out no better than Witrod’s.
+Her story turned out no better than Maria’s.

-The next day as Hernandez was waiting for the express delivery puppy, she received unexpected news from the “breeder.”
+The next day as Elizabeth was eagerly waiting for the express delivery puppy, she received unexpected news from the “breeder.”
 There were many previously undisclosed fees that she would need to pay right away.

 He told me that the pet nanny picked up the puppy and even sent me a picture of the travel crate.
 BUT then he said that I would need to pay $200 for city permit and $300 for traveling insurance fee both refundable once puppy was delivered.
 I sent the money though Zelle again but to a different number.
 Later that day, I get a text saying the State of Texas is requiring two vaccines for the pup so I paid $250 for the vaccines and vet service to yet another number.
 Then next day came, and apparently the puppy had a penalty, feeding, and delay charges of $250 so I paid one more person through Zelle.
 Then, the puppy needed to be on hold due to the vaccines and I had to pay $500 refundable for that to this guy — ***** — thru Zelle.